Key1994/Course_of_self-driving_car_Udacity/Vehicles_detection/readme.md

 There are B bounding box (also called bbx) in a cell, which are used to described the probability and position of the objects.
 A bounding box is composed of 5 data: list (x,y,w,h) to describe the position and confidence to predict the class probability.
 The meaning of list (x,y,w,h) is shown in Figure 10.
 Generally, the value of four numbers are normalized to the range of [0,1].
 ![Figure 10 The meaning of list (x,y,w,h)](https://github.com/Key1994/Course_of_self-driving_car_Udacity/blob/master/Vehicles_detection/Graphs/Fig10.png)
-The calculation of confidence is：
+The calculation of confidence is:
 ![Fig 16](https://github.com/Key1994/Course_of_self-driving_car_Udacity/blob/master/Vehicles_detection/Graphs/Fig16.png)
 Pr(Object) is the probability that the bbx contains objects, which can be 0 or 1.
 Pr(Classi) refers to the probability that the object is i-th class if there is an object in the bbx.
 Therefore, the information of a cell can be expressed by a vector with (B * 5 + C) elements like Figure 11.
 Here, C is the number of the overall classes in the dataset.